sdorsett/blog/_posts/2015-12-25-creating-a-packer-template-for-installing-centos-67.md

     centos67: 12970+0 records in
     centos67: 12969+0 records out
     centos67: 13599232000 bytes (14 GB) copied, 413.4 s, 32.9 MB/s
+{% endhighlight %}

+With the provisioners block having been completed, Packer will now shutdown the CentOS 6.7 virtual machine and unregister it from the ESXi virtual machine.

+{% highlight bash %}
 ==> centos67: Gracefully halting virtual machine...
     centos67: Waiting for VMware to clean up after itself...
 ==> centos67: Deleting unnecessary VMware files...